 What Is the Katie Beckett Autism Waiver?

 The Katie Beckett Waiver—also known as the TEFRA Medicaid option—allows children with significant medical or developmental needs to qualify for Medicaid based on the child’s income and disability, not household income.
-For children with autism, this waiver can make essential therapies more accessible, even if parents do not meet traditional Medicaid income limits.
+For families beginning this process, obtaining a formal evaluation through autism diagnosis services is often a key first step in securing eligibility and accessing appropriate care.

 How the Katie Beckett Waiver Supports Children with Autism